Marjorie Taylor Greene is taking a new approach to Washington

 (SOUNDBITE OF ARCHIVED RECORDING)

 GREENE: The Republicans are the party of never, and it's always never when they don't like somebody.
-And that's how we fail the country.
+And that's how we failed the country.

 FOWLER: Greene is one of the most prolific fundraisers and attention-getters in the Republican Party, and not always for good reasons.
 Democrats stripped her of committee assignments for a cornucopia of comments that dabbled in degrees of conspiracy theories, antisemitism and other incendiary rhetoric that she has occasionally apologized for.